 10 Nasr, S. H. (2013).
 The diagnosis and characteristics of renal heavy-chain and heavy/light-chain amyloidosis and their comparison with renal light-chain amyloidosis.
 Kidney International, 83(3), 463–470. https://doi.org/10.1038/ki.2012.414

-Specify the monoclonal gammopathy of renal significance (MGRS) classification.
-If the classification reported is* Monoclonal immunoglobulin deposition disease (MIDD)*, report the MIDD disease subtype.
+If the recipient’s disease classification is Monoclonal gammopathy of renal significance (MGRS), specify the MGRS classification.
+If the MGRS classification is Monoclonal immunoglobulin deposition disease (MIDD), then the MIDD subtype must be specified.

-Indicate if the solitary plasmacytoma was Bone derived or Extramedullary.
+If the recipient’s disease classification is Plasmacytoma, specify the type of plasmacytoma as Extraosseous plasmacytoma (i.e., extramedullary) or Solitary plasmacytoma of bone (i.e., bone derived).
 Refer to the Plasma Cell Characteristics above for additional information regarding the characteristics of each type.

 Indicate Durie-Salmon staging at diagnosis.
+If this is a subsequent infusion, report the Durie-Salmon staging based on the assessment performed at the time of the last relapse / progression prior to the current infusion.
 If the Durie-Salmon stage is not documented in the medical record, use the table below to determine the appropriate stage.

-The Durie-Salmon stage is only required if the recipient’s I.S.S. stage at diagnosis cannot be determined and is not reported below.
+The Durie-Salmon stage is only required if the recipient’s I.S.S. stage cannot be determined and is not reported below.

 If the Durie-Salmon stage is unknown and cannot be determined using the table below, select Unknown.

-Question 422: What was the Durie-Salmon sub classification (at diagnosis)?
+Question 422: What was the Durie-Salmon sub classification (at diagnosis or if a subsequent infusion, report based on last relapse / progression prior to this infusion)?

 Indicate the Durie-Salmon sub classification at diagnosis.
+If this is a subsequent infusion, report the Durie-Salmon sub classification staging based on the assessment performed at the time of the last relapse / progression prior to the current infusion.
 If the Durie-Salmon sub classification is not documented in the medical record, use the criteria below to determine the appropriate sub classification.

 Durie-Salmon Staging System for Multiple Myeloma8